Recycling collections

 Introduction

-For most people in Somerset, we will collect your recycling and food waste every week.
+We will collect your recycling and food waste every week.
 This might be different for properties with communal (shared) collections.

 You can check your collection days online or download a service guide by using the button below.